Groomer accused of killing dog in Texas was trying to ‘maintain control’: police

 BROWNSVILLE, Texas (KVEO) — A Texas man was arrested for allegedly hitting a small dog in the stomach, resulting in its death, authorities said.

-Benjamin Aguilar, 39, was charged with cruelty to non-livestock animal resulting in death, according to a release from the Brownsville Police Department.
+Benjamin Aguilar, 39, was charged with cruelty to non-livestock animals resulting in death, according to a release from the Brownsville Police Department.

 On Sunday, Dec.
 24, authorities responded to an animal cruelty investigation at Kanino Dog Grooming in Brownsville.